fennec-lang/fennec/docs/design.md

     - can limit reference counts by 32 bits and trap on overflow
       - your program is likely wrong if you have more than 4 billion references to something
   - store compile-time-constant strings efficiently
+  - can we fit strings into 16 bytes by requiring them to be immutable?
+    - `vec[u8]` will be 24 and will be mutable?
+    - will they return different kinds of slices?
 - consider
   - should slice be the same type or not?
   - make them the only DST, thus builtin